Undervolt with G-Helper: 4 Safe Steps for a Cooler Laptop

-Here is a step by step guide on how to undervolt with G-helper.
-Undervolting is the act of giving you CPU less energy than its programmed to get.
-If your wondering how to get the very most out your ASUS laptop’s battery life, then Undervolting is definitely something to consider.
+Here is a step-by-step guide to undervolting with G-helper.
+Undervolting is the act of giving your CPU less energy than it’s programmed to get.
+If you’re wondering how to get the most out of your laptop’s battery life, undervolting is definitely something to consider.
 You might be asking – Wouldn’t giving the CPU less power make your computer slower?
-No, it wont (If you do it right).
-In this guide Ill go through what Undervolting is exactly, and how to use it safely within your ASUS laptop.
+No, it won’t (If you do it right).
+In this guide, I’ll go through what an undervolt is and how you can safely implement it on your rig.

 What does Undervolting actually do?